Hema-Mostafa/Finding-Donors-for-CharityML/README.md

 ### Note
-- This is my acceptance project in Machine Learning Cross-Skilling Nanodegree Program
+- This is my acceptance project in Machine Learning Cross-Skilling Nanodegree Program at Udacity
-- All my code an answers exist in python notebook
+- All my code and answers exist in python notebook

 # Supervised Learning
 ## Project: Finding Donors for CharityML